logivations/amr_config/Readme.md

 We propose a better approach.

+We notice that the AMR configuration depends on attributes which are common across multiple sets of AMR.
+A given AMR has:

+- ID
+- Customer
+- Simulation mode (real/gazebo/simple)

+We can even extend on that, in the future we might additionally have different HW versions and other attributes.

 Each one of these attributes will dictate one or more configuration parameters, some examples:

-- ID: steering angle offset, camera calibration
+- ID: steering angle offset, camera calibration...
-- customer: maximum speeds
+- customer: maximum speeds...
-- simulation mode: open loop control for simple simulation
+- simulation mode: open loop control...
-- HW version: fork maximum height
+- HW version: fork maximum height...

 Bundling up configurations like this allows us to say: